Financial Samurai

 Why Are Asians Ignored By The Media, Research Institutes, And Politicians?

 It is an inevitably Asians will have bigger purchasing power and hold more positions of power in society.
-Therefore, ignoring Asian Americans and our issues is a mistake.
+Therefore, ignoring Asian Americans and our issues is a mistake by the media, politicians, and social scientists.

 Why Are Asians Ignored So Much?